marcelocmachado/BrazilianFootball/BR_Football.md

 ## Cleaning and Formatting Data

 For this analysis, two datasets were utilized.
 The first provided data from the seasons of 2003-2020.
 For the most up-to-date analysis, the second dataset was scraped from the web, with the data of the season of 2021.
+The data was entirely in Portuguese, therefore translation was needed as well.

+The programming code used for cleaning and for this analysis is available here:

+> insert link for the code

+Let's get to the analysis!

 ## APPEARENCES